Maratha (caste): History

 The term Maratha referred broadly to all the speakers of the Marathi language.
 In the 17th century, it also served as a designation for peasants from the Deccan Plateau who served as soldiers in the armies of Muslim rulers and later in the armies of Shivaji.
 Thus, the term Maratha became a marker of an endogamous caste for them.
 A number of Maratha warriors, including Shivaji's father, Shahaji, originally served in those Muslim armies.
 By the mid-1660s, Shivaji had established an independent Maratha kingdom.
 After Shivaji's death, Marathas fought under his sons and defeated Aurangzeb in the Mughal–Maratha Wars.
 The Maratha empire was further expanded into a vast empire by the Maratha Confederacy including Peshwas, stretching from central India in the south to Peshawar (in modern-day Pakistan) on the Afghanistan border in the north, and with expeditions in Bengal to the east.

-By the 19th century, the empire had become a confederacy of individual states controlled by chiefs such as the Peshwa, Gaekwads of Baroda, the Holkars of Indore, the Scindias of Gwalior, the Puars of Dhar and Dewas, and Bhonsles of Nagpur.
 The Confederacy remained the pre-eminent power in India until their defeat by the British East India Company in the Third Anglo-Maratha War (1817–1818).

 By the 19th century, the term Maratha had several interpretations in the British administrative records.
 In the Thane District Gazetteer of 1882, the term was used to denote elite layers within various castes: for example, "Maratha-Agri" within the Agri caste and "Maratha-Koli" within the Koli caste.
 In the Pune District, the words Kunbi and Maratha had become synonymous, giving rise to the Maratha-Kunbi caste complex.
 The Pune District Gazetteer of 1882 divided the Kunbis into two classes: Marathas and other Kunbis.
 The 1901 census listed three groups within the Maratha-Kunbi caste complex: "Marathas proper", "Maratha Kunbis" and Konkan Maratha.

 According to Steele, in the early 19th century, Kunbis, who were agriculturists, and the Marathas who claimed Rajput descent and Kshatriya status, were distinguished by their customs related to widow remarriage.
 The Kunbis allowed it and the higher status Marathas prohibited it.
 However, there is no statistical evidence for this.
 However, the Kunbis and Marathas had hypergamous inter-community marriages – a rich Kunbi could always marry his daughter to a poor Maratha.